- Schedule FA in ITR How to Declare Foreign Assets in India

 - Section 80GGC - Deduction on Donations to Political Party

-Presumptive Income – Updated!
-[Section 44AD, 44ADA, 44AE]
+Presumptive Income under Section 44AD, 44ADA, 44AE

-What is Presumptive Taxation Scheme?
+What is the Presumptive Taxation Scheme?

 Small business owners form a large part of the Indian economy and have a significant contribution to the country’s GDP.
 However, maintaining the books of accounts and getting them audited can seem like a tedious job for many of them.
-The income tax department came up with the presumptive income tax scheme to provide respite to such small business owners from the requirement of maintaining books of accounts and getting the accounts audited.
+The Income Tax Department came up with the presumptive income tax scheme to provide respite to such small business owners from the requirement of maintaining books of accounts and getting the accounts audited.
 It is applicable for small taxpayers like freelancers, doctors, lawyers, advocates, professionals, MSME businesses, and contractors.
 There are 3 sections that cover the provisions of the presumptive income scheme.
 These sections have been explained in detail in the next sections.

 Section 44AD